Scatterplot with Truth and Estimate Values

 density_show_legend = TRUE,

-density_palette = "plasma")
+density_palette = "plasma"

-# 4) Provide a CUSTOM ggplot2 color scale (overrides viridis)
+# Provide a custom ggplot2 color scale

 point_style = "pointdensity",